From July 04 to July 20, 2018

 Sampling

-Functioning of the Jago arm and collection of corals during a dive onboard the Jago ©Jago GEOMAR
+Operation of the Jago arm and coral collection during a dive aboard the Jago ©Jago GEOMAR

 About GEOMAR

-GEOMAR is a public establishment jointly financed by the German federal government (90%) and the government of the Land of Schleswig-Holstein (10%).
-GEOMAR employs about 1 000 people (2018)
+GEOMAR is a public institution funded jointly by the German federal government (90%) and the state government of Schleswig-Holstein (10%).

-The ship, named after the Greek god of the seas, is mainly deployed in the North Atlantic and in the Mediterranean.
-A crew of fifteen or so people operates the ship and provides logistic assistance to the scientists during their missions onboard.
+The vessel, named after the Greek god of the seas, is mainly deployed in the North Atlantic and Mediterranean.

 The Jago submarine

-The relatively light weight (3 tonnes) and the dimensions enable operations throughout the world with a wide variety of support vessels.
+The relatively light weight (3 tonnes) and compact dimensions allow worldwide operations from a wide variety of support vessels.

 The participants

-• Janina Büscher (researcher, mission leader), GEOMAR (Kiel, Germany)
+• Janina Büscher (Research Fellow, Project Manager), GEOMAR (Kiel, Germany)

 • Karen Hissmann (engineer, JAGO, coordination), GEOMAR (Kiel, Germany)

-• Jürgen Schauer (pilot, JAGO), GEOMAR (Kiel, Germany)
+• Jürgen Schauer (driver, JAGO), GEOMAR (Kiel, Germany)

 • Peter Striewski (co-pilot, JAGO), GEOMAR (Kiel, Germany)